Hasnain17/recipe_app_flutter/README.md

-Got it!
-Since this is just a design implementation at this stage, here's the updated README file for your Flutter project, focusing on the design aspects.

----

 # Recipe App - Design Implementation

 This project is a **Flutter UI design implementation** for a recipe application.
-The app's current focus is on the frontend, providing a clean and intuitive design for users to browse and explore recipes.
-Functionality such as API integration, data management, or user authentication is not implemented yet—this version solely showcases the layout and design.
+The app focuses on the front end, providing a clean and intuitive design for users to browse and explore recipes.
+Functionalities such as API integration, data management, or user authentication have not yet been implemented—this version solely showcases the layout and design.

 ## Features